What is a model?

 There are tools that extend the boundaries of Excel3, but even they eventually run into problems.
 The end-user can always utilize VBA to create macros but this is outside of many users' experience level.

-What are modeling tools?
+What are modelling tools?

-Modeling tools are pieces of software that are used to create, well, models.
+Modelling tools are pieces of software that are used to create, well, models.
 Software engineers and organizations (both commercial and academic) have spent a significant amount of engineering hours to create tools that can more easily create models.
 Technically, a proficient software engineer could build any model using any general-purpose programming language, but this would require a very significant amount of time.
-Listing all possible modeling tools would likely be futile, as there are so many different tools available and many of them are built for niche application areas.
+Listing all possible modelling tools would likely be futile, as there are so many different tools available and many of them are built for niche application areas.
 As such, we will only look into some examples as well as where these tools are used.

 Spreadsheet software